forgineer/flask-htmx-example/README.md

 #### 1. Clone the Repository

-First, clone the Pony Blog repository from GitHub to your local machine using the following command:
+First, clone the HTMX Blog repository from GitHub to your local machine using the following command:

 ```bash
 git clone https://github.com/forgineer/flask-htmx-example.git